core-wg/oscore/draft-ietf-core-object-security.md

 ### Supporting Block-wise

-If Block-wise is supported, insert the following step before step 1 of {{ver-req}}:
+If Block-wise is supported, insert the following step before any other:

 A.  If Block-wise is present in the request then process the Outer Block options according to {{RFC7959}}, until all blocks of the request have been received (see {{block-options}}).

 ### Supporting Observe {#observe-ver-req}

-If Observe is supported:

-Insert the following step before step 1 in {{ver-req}}:

-A. Check if the Outer Observe option is present and has value zero, and if so store this information.

-Insert the following step between step 7 and 8 of {{ver-req}}:
+If Observe is supported, insert the following step between step 7 and 8 of {{ver-req}}:

 B. If Inner Observe is present and has value zero, and Outer option is either not present or does not have value 0, then remove the Observe option.